-Mac Mouse Not Working after Sonoma Update: 8 Easy Fixes
+Mac Mouse Not Working after Tahoe Update: 11 Easy Fixes

-Summary: Is your mouse not working properly after the macOS Sonoma update?
+Summary: Is your mouse not working properly after the macOS Tahoe update?
 You've come to the right place.
-Here, you will find the potential reasons behind it and solutions for the issue.
+This post covers the potential causes and solutions for this issue.

-Many users have encountered the "mouse not working on Mac" issue, especially after a macOS update.
-It's essential to acquire some basic knowledge and skills to resolve this common problem.
+Many users experience the "mouse not working on Mac" issue, especially after a macOS Tahoe update.
+It's important to understand the common causes and solutions to fix this problem.
 Keep reading!

-Mac Mouse Not Working after Sonoma Update: 8 Easy Fixes
+Mac Mouse Not Working after Tahoe Update: 11 Easy Fixes

 • Low battery